dojo/docs/dojox/widget/FisheyeLite.rst

 This widget currently works by passing key/value pairs of css properties and ratios to a properties: object declared for the instance.
 The default is ``fontSize:1.25``, which will cause the calculated ``font-size`` CSS property to scale to 1.25 times the original size on mouseover, and restore the font to the original place onmouseout.

+In Dojo 1.3, passing an object as a named property allows better definition of the end values.
+The default behavior is still to multiply by ratio, but now one is able to specify a fixed end:, start: or unit: value to be passed directly to the animation.

 =====
 Usage
 =====